The feasible regions for consecutive patterns of pattern-avoiding permutations: Introduction

-It is natural to wonder what happens for $|B|\geq 2$.
-In the case $B=\{132, 213, 231, 312\}$ described above, the feasible region is not even convex.
-However, using the general notion of dimension in real spaces due to Hausdorff, we can still talk about the dimension of this region, and we have that $\dim P^{\Av(B)}_k = 0$, which seems to agree with the prediction of our conjecture for $k\geq 3$.
-Despite that, it illustrates how much wilder the case $|B|\geq 2$ may get, and we prefer to state \cref{conj:dim_is_tight} only in the case $|B|=1$.
-Indeed, at the moment, there is no evidence that it can hold in full generality.

-The main goal of this paper is to prove that \cref{conj:dim_is_tight} is true when $|\tau |= 3$ or when $\tau$ is a monotone pattern, i.e.\ $\tau = n \cdots 1$ or $\tau = 1 \cdots n$, for $n\in\Z_{\geq 2}$.
-Furthermore, we will completely describe the feasible regions $P^{\Av(\tau)}_k$ for such patterns $\tau$.
+We will prove that \cref{conj:dim_is_tight} is true when $|\tau |= 3$ or when $\tau$ is a monotone pattern, i.e.\ $\tau = n \cdots 1$ or $\tau = 1 \cdots n$, for $n\in\Z_{\geq 2}$.
 By symmetry, we only need to study the cases $\tau = 312$ and $\tau = n \cdots 1$ for $n\in\Z_{\geq 2}$.
 Indeed, every other permutation arises as compositions of the reverse map (symmetry of the diagram w.r.t.\ the vertical axis) and the complementation map (symmetry of the diagram w.r.t.\ the horizontal axis) of the permutations $\tau = 312$ or $\tau = n \cdots 1$ for $n\in\Z_{\geq 2}$.
 Beware that the inverse map (symmetry of the diagram w.r.t.\ the principal diagonal) cannot be used since it does not preserve consecutive pattern occurrences.